[Listen to post here.]

-With this post we are continuing the series, “Prepositional Realities – The Church in Relation to Christ”.
-In these initial installments we are looking at the preposition “IN”, and are considering four words in particular that relate to the Church being “IN” Christ.
+With this post we are continuing the series, “‘IN’ CHRIST” in which we are looking at the preposition “IN” and considering four incredibly rich words that relate to the Church being “IN” CHRIST.

-In part 1a, we considered the word, “intimacy”.
+In Part 1, we considered the word, “intimacy.”
 I began that post with an illustrative story about bottles in the ocean.
 We’re going to refer to that illustration in this and the next two posts in this series, so if it is unfamiliar to you, I invite you to visit the post to read it here.
-The second word we will now consider in relation to the preposition “IN” is the word, “incorporation”.
+The second word we will now consider in relation to the preposition “IN” is the word…

 The Online Etymology Dictionary defines the verbal form, “incorporate”, as, “To put (something) into the body or substance of (something else.),” …”unite into one body.”